Miles-long oil slick spotted off coast of Huntington Beach

 Authorities are investigating an oil slick discovered off the coast of Huntington Beach in Southern California on Friday.

-The slick is about 2.5-miles-long, and is located about 1.5 miles off the coast, the U.S. Coast Guard reported.
+The slick is about 2.5-miles-long, and is located about 3 miles off the coast, near the oil platforms named Emmy and Eva the U.S. Coast Guard reported.

 "Aerial surveys are planned to assess the size and potential impacts," the Coast Guard said in a social media post.